Religious views of Abraham Lincoln: Modern views

 In Lincoln: A Life of Purpose and Power (2006), Richard Carwardine of Oxford University highlights Lincoln's considerable ability to rally evangelical Northern Protestants to the flag by nourishing the millennial belief that they were God's chosen people.
 A reviewer of Carwardine's book notes: "This was no mean feat, coming from a man who had been suspected of agnosticism or atheism for most of his life.
 Yet by the end, while still a religious skeptic, Lincoln, too, seemed to equate the preservation of the Union and the freeing of the slaves with some higher, mystical purpose."

 In Abraham Lincoln: Redeemer President, historian Allen C. Guelzo argues that Lincoln's boyhood inculcation of Calvinism was the dominant thread running through his adult life.
 He characterizes Lincoln's worldview as a kind of "Calvinized deism."

 A Bible that belonged to President Abraham Lincoln resurfaced 150 years after his death.
 The Bible was gifted to President Lincoln by the Citizens Volunteer Hospital of Philadelphia on June 16, 1864.
 It was then passed on to his neighbor Rev. Noyes W. Miner by the first lady Mary Lincoln on October 15, 1872.
-Miner's family has passed the keepsake down from generation to generation and recently donated the Bible for the public to see.
+Miner's family has passed the keepsake down from generation to generation and donated the Bible for the public to see.
 Another Bible owned by Lincoln was used by former presidents Obama and Trump at their inaugurations.